 How should we understand the widespread hostility to tobacco harm reduction in the mainstream tobacco control community and much of the public health community?

-I don’t think we can ignore it any more… the symmetries and parallels with the worst excesses of “Big Tobacco” of the 1970s can no longer be ignored.
-The methods, ethics and consequences are all too similar, and becoming increasingly common.
+I don’t think we can ignore it any more… the symmetries and parallels with the worst excesses of “Big Tobacco” of the 1970s are now obvious to those willing to look.
+The methods, ethics and consequences are all too similar and becoming increasingly common.

 Let us consider ten examples of parallels and symmetries: